cmosig/sentle/README.md

 sen.create_time_composite(freq="14d")
 ```

-Note: this step is not stable at the moment, likely because it is working across chunks.
-It works fine for <1GiB cubes, but may strain memory with larger cubes.
+Note: this step is not stable at the moment and consumes more memory than I'd like.
+If you happen to run into crashes because workers run out of memory, try to reduce the `processing_spatial_chunk_size` to 2000 in the `process` function.

 **(5) Save to zarr.**
 This executes the built-up dask graph and saves the data to an optimized Zarr format.